 - Family doctors

-- Pediatricians (for children and adolescents)
+- Pediatricians (doctors for children and adolescents)

 - General practice doctors

 - Internal medicine doctors

-- Advanced Nurse Ppractitioners (ANPs)
+- Advanced Nurse Practitioners (ANPs)

 - Federally Qualified Health Clinics (FQHCs)

 - Rural Health Clinics (RHCs)

-- · Community-based clinics
+- Community-based clinics

+- Specialists

 It is important that you get to know your primary care provider.
-It also is important to tell the doctor as much as you can about your health.
+It is also important to tell the doctor as much as you can about your health.
 Your primary care provider will get to know you, give you regular checkups, and treat you when you are sick.
 It is important that you follow your primary care provider's advice and take part in decisions about your health care.

 It is not good to wait until you are sick to meet your primary care provider.
-Schedule your first Texas Health Steps checkup or adult wellness checkup right away.
-You should get this checkup within the first 90 days (about 3 months) of you joining Texas Children's Health Plan.
+Schedule your first Texas Health Steps checkup or visit right away.
 Member Services can help you schedule your visit.
 We can also help you get transportation to your doctor's office.
-Call our transportation line at 346-232-4130, or at 888-401-0170.
+Call our transportation line at 346-232-4130, or free-of-charge at 888-401-0170.